Valentino organizes a men's show in Milan - ExBulletin

 The brand, owned by the Qatari investment fund Mayhoola, has always had a close link with the Lombard capital.
 During the pandemic, in September 2020, the brand chose to parade in Milan, before returning to the capital in February 2021 to do a show behind closed doors at the Piccolo Teatro.

 It was also in Milan that the founder of the house, Valentino Garavani, organized his very first men’s show in January 1985, where the men’s collections would continue to be presented until 2012.
-Building on the Milanese beginnings of men’s fashion, the artistic director Pierpaolo Piccioli “intends to redefine what was initiated here, taking the men’s wardrobe in an ever more contemporary direction,” explains the brand.
+Building on the Milanese beginnings of men’s fashion, the artistic director Pierpaolo Piccioli “intends to redefine what was initiated here, by bringing the men’s wardrobe in an ever more contemporary direction”, explains the brand.

 “The growing importance of Valentino menswear has been confirmed over the seasons.
 For the Unboxing Valentino collection, the brand has launched Maison Valentino Essentials, a selection of menswear essentials that rethink traditional rules and boundaries , taking menswear to something even more open and free.” continues the label, evoking the designer’s desire to “evolve these basics, by pushing the limits of formal fashion”.